Free Training

 First, subscribe to the product on the AWS Marketplace, and then deploy this CloudFormation file.

-Automatic configuration of Linux client servers
+Automatic Configuration of Linux Client Servers

 Note

-• By placing them in the EC2 Instance UserData.
+• Integration into the EC2 Instance UserData.

-• By executing them remotely through AWS Systems Manager.
+• Remote execution via AWS Systems Manager.

 #!/bin/bash